Joel-Haeberli/it-security-docs/docs/themes/From BankCoin to IncentiveCoin.md

 - Issuer of the transaction sends it to everyone in the network.
 - Everyone receiving the transaction, updates their copy of the ledger.
+- Having the own ledger up to date is important to validate incoming transactions

 **NaiveCoin solves**:

-- No banks involved anymore
+- No banks involved anymore (no censure, no money creation)

 **Problems** with the NaiveCoin:

 - Replay Attacks

 ![BankCoin](naivecoin.png)

 ## SerialNumberCoin

 *Predecessor:  [[From BankCoin to IncentiveCoin#NaiveCoin|NaiveCoin]]*